OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

                     Set-AzureSubnet  –SubnetNames $SubnetName[$i] | `
                     Set-AzureStaticVNetIP -IPAddress $VMIP[$i] | `
                     New-AzureVM –ServiceName $ServiceName[$i] -VNetName $VNetName -Location $DeploymentLocation
-                # Set up all hello EndPoints we'll need once we're up and running
+                # Set up all the EndPoints we'll need once we're up and running
-                # Note: Web traffic goes through hello firewall, so we'll need tooset up a HTTP endpoint.
+                # Note: Web traffic goes through the firewall, so we'll need to set up a HTTP endpoint.
-                #       Also, hello firewall will be redirecting web traffic tooa new IP and Port in a
+                #       Also, the firewall will be redirecting web traffic to a new IP and Port in a
-                #       forwarding rule, so hello HTTP endpoint here will have hello same public and local
+                #       forwarding rule, so the HTTP endpoint here will have the same public and local
-                #       port and hello firewall will do hello NATing and redirection as declared in the
+                #       port and the firewall will do the NATing and redirection as declared in the
                 #       firewall rule.
                 Add-AzureEndpoint -Name "MgmtPort1" -Protocol tcp -PublicPort 801  -LocalPort 801  -VM (Get-AzureVM -ServiceName $ServiceName[$i] -Name $VMName[$i]) | Update-AzureVM
                 Add-AzureEndpoint -Name "MgmtPort2" -Protocol tcp -PublicPort 807  -LocalPort 807  -VM (Get-AzureVM -ServiceName $ServiceName[$i] -Name $VMName[$i]) | Update-AzureVM
                 Add-AzureEndpoint -Name "HTTP"      -Protocol tcp -PublicPort 80   -LocalPort 80   -VM (Get-AzureVM -ServiceName $ServiceName[$i] -Name $VMName[$i]) | Update-AzureVM
-                # Note: A SSH endpoint is automatically created on port 22 when hello appliance is created.
+                # Note: A SSH endpoint is automatically created on port 22 when the appliance is created.
                 }
             Else
                 {